 Description

-Start your morning with dessert first!
-Easy Creamy Chocolate Oatmeal has a short, simple, and nutritious ingredient list with so much decadent chocolate flavor.
-Top it with your favorite fruit or creamy nut butter for a dish that's both indulgent and healthy!
+Start your morning with dessert!
+This creamy vegan chocolate oatmeal has a short, simple and nutritious ingredient list with so much decadent chocolate flavor.
+Top it with your favorite fruit or creamy nut butter for a dish that's both decadent and healthy!

 Ingredients